Generic selectors

 A major theme in the Old Testament is God pronouncing the terrible sins of ancient Israel.
 Emphasis becomes increasingly harsh in the later writings of the major and minor prophets.
 Notice one of many such warnings wherein their sins against the covenant are described as idolatry and harlotry[25]:

-EZEKIEL 6:3-13 And say, “Mountains of Israel, hear the Word of the Lord God.
-Thus says the Lord GOD to the mountains, and to the hills, to the rivers and to the valleys, ‘Behold, I, even I, will bring a sword upon you, and I will destroy your high places [where you worship idols].
-4 And your altars [of sacrifice to idols] shall be desolate, and your incense altars [place of prayers to an idol] shall be broken.
-And I will make your slain fall before your idols.
-5 And I will put the dead bodies of the children of Israel before their idols; and I will scatter your bones around your altars.
-6 In all the places where you live, the cities shall be laid waste, and the high places shall be desolate; so that your altars may be laid waste and become desolate, and your idols may be broken and cease, and your incense altars may be cut down, and your works may be abolished.
-7 And the slain shall fall in the midst of you, and you shall know that I am the LORD.
-8 Yet I will leave a remnant that may be left to you—some who escape the sword among the nations, when you are scattered throughout the countries.
-9 And those of you who escape shall remember Me among the nations where they shall be exiled, how I have been grieved by their whoring heart [desiring after idols] which has departed from Me, and with their whoring eyes [seeking after idols] which go after their idols.
-And they shall loathe themselves for the evils which they have committed in all their abominations [ALL that is evil to God].
-10 And they shall know that I am the LORD, and that I have not said in vain that I would bring this evil upon them.’
-11 Thus says the Lord GOD, ‘Strike with your hand and stamp with your foot, and say, “Alas, for all the evil abominations of the house of Israel!
-For they shall fall by the sword, and by the famine, and by the plague.
-12 He who is afar off shall die of the plague; and he who is near shall fall by the sword; and he who remains and is under siege shall die by the famine.
-Thus I will fulfill My fury upon them.
-13 Then you shall know that I am the LORD, when their dead shall be among their idols all around their altars, on every high hill, in all the tops of the mountains, and under every green tree, and under every thick oak, the places where they offered sweet incense to all their idols.” ’ ”
+EZEKIEL 6:3-13 “and say, ‘O mountains of Israel, hear the word of the Lord GOD!
+Thus says the Lord GOD to the mountains, to the hills, to the ravines, and to the valleys: “Indeed I, even I, will bring a sword against you, and I will destroy your high places [where you worship idols].
+4 “Then your altars [of sacrifice to idols] shall be desolate, your incense altars [place of prayers to an idol] shall be broken, and I will cast down your slain men before your idols.
+5 “And I will lay the corpses of the children of Israel before their idols, and I will scatter your bones all around your altars.
+6 “In all your dwelling places the cities shall be laid waste, and the high places shall be desolate, so that your altars may be laid waste and made desolate, your idols may be broken and made to cease, your incense altars may be cut down, and your works may be abolished.
+7 “The slain shall fall in your midst, and you shall know that I am the LORD.
+8 “Yet I will leave a remnant, so that you may have some who escape the sword among the nations, when you are scattered through the countries.
+9 “Then those of you who escape will remember Me among the nations where they are carried captive, because I was crushed by their adulterous heart [desiring after idols] which has departed from Me, and by their eyes which play the harlot after their idols; they will loathe themselves for the evils which they committed in all their abominations [ALL that is evil to God].
+10 “And they shall know that I am the LORD; I have not said in vain that I would bring this calamity upon them.”
+11 ‘Thus says the Lord GOD: “Pound your fists and stamp your feet, and say, ‘Alas, for all the evil abominations of the house of Israel!
+For they shall fall by the sword, by famine, and by pestilence.
+12 ‘He who is far off shall die by the pestilence, he who is near shall fall by the sword, and he who remains and is besieged shall die by the famine.
+Thus will I spend My fury upon them.
+13 ‘Then you shall know that I am the LORD, when their slain are among their idols all around their altars, on every high hill, on all the mountaintops, under every green tree, and under every thick oak, wherever they offered sweet incense to all their idols.

-EZEKIEL 5:6-9 And she [Israel] has rebelled against My ordinances in doing wickedness more than the nations, and against My statutes more than the countries that are all around her; for they have rejected My judgments and My laws; they have not walked in them.
-7 Therefore thus says the Lord GOD, “Because you have multiplied disobedience more than the nations that are all around you, and have not walked in My laws, neither have kept My judgments, nor have done according to the judgments of the nations all around you;” 8 Therefore thus says the Lord GOD; “Behold, I, even I, am against you, and will carry out judgments in the sight of the nations.
-9 And I will do in you that which I have not done, and the like of which I will never do again because of all your abominations.”
+EZEKIEL 5:6-9 ‘She [Israel] has rebelled against My judgments by doing wickedness more than the nations, and against My statutes more than the countries that are all around her; for they have refused My judgments, and they have not walked in My statutes.’
+7 “Therefore thus says the Lord GOD: ‘Because you have multiplied disobedience more than the nations that are all around you, have not walked in My statutes nor kept My judgments, nor even done according to the judgments of the nations that are all around you’– 8 “therefore thus says the Lord GOD: ‘Indeed I, even I, am against you and will execute judgments in your midst in the sight of the nations.
+9 ‘And I will do among you what I have never done, and the like of which I will never do again, because of all your abominations.

 God denounces Israel for not keeping His laws, statutes, and judgments and called them abominations.
 Obviously, this covers every sin, which is portrayed as idolatry and framed by harlotry (immoral sexual behavior).
 This is the case even if the sin has nothing to do with sexual acts.
 Translated abominations, the Hebrew word means anything that is abhorrent and vile to God.
 (Interestingly enough, the Hebrew word for abomination also allows for the additional meaning of idolatry even though it is never translated as such.)

-DEFINITION: Sin is a violation of God’s Law.
+DEFINITION: Sin is a VIOLATION of God’s Law.

-DEFINITION: Evil is the result of sin.
+DEFINITION: Evil is the RESULT of sin.

-DEFINITION: Anyone who practices doing evil is wicked.
+DEFINITION: Anyone who practices doing evil is WICKED.

 Why is all this important?
 It boils down to covenants with God.
-Idolatry denotes a dedication to a way of life against God whereas harlotry typifies the strongest of human desires and motives.
+IDOLATRY denotes a dedication to a way of life against God whereas HARLOTRY typifies the strongest of human desires and motives.
 In other words, idolatry indicates the priority of one’s life where harlotry describes the lustful pursuit of it.

-DEFINITION: Idolatry is a metaphor for anything that is above god in importance or focus.
+DEFINITION: Idolatry is a metaphor for anything that is ABOVE GOD in importance or focus.

-DEFINITION: Harlotry is a metaphor for zealously practicing wickedness.
+DEFINITION: Harlotry is a metaphor for zealously PRACTICING WICKEDNESS.

 In a large sense, idolatry and harlotry are matters of the mind and heart.
 Notice the accusation by God in Ezekiel:

-EZEKIEL 14:3-7 3 “Son of man, these men have set up their idols in their hearts, and put the stumbling block of their iniquity before their faces.
-Should I at all be inquired of by them?
-4 Therefore speak to them, and say to them, ‘Thus says the Lord GOD, “Every man of the house of Israel who sets up his idols in his heart, and puts the stumbling block of his iniquity before his face, and comes to the prophet; I the LORD will answer him according to the multitude of his idols: 5 So that I may take the house of Israel in their own heart because they have deserted Me for their idols—all of them.” ’ 6 Therefore say to the house of Israel, ‘Thus says the Lord GOD, “Repent and turn yourselves from your idols, and turn away your faces from all your abominations.
-7 For every one of the house of Israel, or of the stranger who lives in Israel, who separates himself from Me and sets up his idols in his heart, and puts the stumbling block of his iniquity before his face, and comes to a prophet to ask of him concerning Me; I the LORD will answer him Myself.” ’ ”
+EZEKIEL 14:3-7 3 “Son of man, these men have set up their idols in their hearts, and put before them that which causes them to stumble into iniquity.
+Should I let Myself be inquired of at all by them?
+4 “Therefore speak to them, and say to them, ‘Thus says the Lord GOD: “Everyone of the house of Israel who sets up his idols in his heart, and puts before him what causes him to stumble into iniquity, and then comes to the prophet, I the LORD will answer him who comes, according to the multitude of his idols, 5 “that I may seize the house of Israel by their heart, because they are all estranged from Me by their idols.” ‘ 6 “Therefore say to the house of Israel, ‘Thus says the Lord GOD: “Repent, turn away from your idols, and turn your faces away from all your abominations.
+7 “For anyone of the house of Israel, or of the strangers who dwell in Israel, who separates himself from Me and sets up his idols in his heart and puts before him what causes him to stumble into iniquity, then comes to a prophet to inquire of him concerning Me, I the LORD will answer him by Myself.

 Even though sin, evil, and wickedness are specific terms for all that is against God, idolatry and harlotry are metaphors for the same.
 They are abominations to God and the worst of all accusations because they violate a covenant with Him as is clear with the ancient Israelites.